src/ └── svg/ ├── MyAsset.svg └── index.js

-SVG assets are compiled into an SVG sprite with external-svg-sprite-loader.
+SVG assets are compiled into Vue components with

-SVGs are already a lightweight way to deliver image assets to the browser, but serving them in a sprite means they are all loaded with one HTTP request.
+vue-svg-loader.
+SVGs are already a lightweight way to deliver image assets to the browser, but this pipeline will also optimize them with SVGO.
+SVGO parameters can be adjusted in

 SVG elements can be dynamically colored like any other HTML element by setting a color attribute to